japila-books/apache-spark-internals/docs/memory/MemoryPool.md

 *MemoryPool* is a bookkeeping abstraction of <<extensions, memory pools>>.

-MemoryPool is used by the xref:memory:MemoryManager.adoc[MemoryManager] to track the division of memory between storage and execution.
+MemoryPool is used by the memory:MemoryManager.md[MemoryManager] to track the division of memory between storage and execution.

 == [[extensions]] Extensions